Updated October 10th, 2019

 - Theme Forest – I use Theme Forest as my go-to for non-Shopify themes (example this is where I bought the theme for Speed Boostr), but they also have hundreds of Shopify themes.
 Quality varies, so check the reviews before purchasing.

 - Template Monster is another theme site I’ve gone to for projects.
-I like to start by browsing by rating – here are their top rated Shopify themes.
+Start by browsing by rating – here are their top rated Shopify themes.

 - Directly from the developer’s site – For example Out of Sandbox that I mentioned earlier.